awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

  This system Lambda function isn't visible in the console\.
 However, after the function is added to the latest group version, it's included in deployments that you make from the console, unless you use the API to replace or remove it\.

-### MQTT Persistent Sessions with AWS IoT<a name="mqtt-persistent-sessions"></a>
+### MQTT persistent sessions with AWS IoT Core<a name="mqtt-persistent-sessions"></a>

 This feature is available for AWS IoT Greengrass Core v1\.10 and later\.

-An AWS IoT Greengrass core can establish a persistent session with the AWS IoT message broker\.
+A Greengrass core can establish a persistent session with the AWS IoT message broker\.
 A persistent session is an ongoing connection that allows the core to receive messages sent while the core is offline\.
 The core is the client in the connection\.

 In a persistent session, the AWS IoT message broker saves all subscriptions the core makes during the connection\.
 If the core disconnects, the AWS IoT message broker stores unacknowledged and new messages published as QoS 1 and destined for local targets, such as Lambda functions and [connected devices](what-is-gg.md#greengrass-devices)\.
-When the core reconnects, the persistent session is resumed and AWS IoT sends stored messages to the core at a maximum rate of 10 messages per second\.
+When the core reconnects, the persistent session is resumed and the AWS IoT message broker sends stored messages to the core at a maximum rate of 10 messages per second\.
 Persistent sessions have a default expiry period of 1 hour, which begins when the message broker detects that the core disconnects\.
-For more information, see [MQTT Persistent Sessions](https://docs.aws.amazon.com/iot/latest/developerguide/mqtt-persistent-sessions.html) in the *AWS IoT Developer Guide*\.
+For more information, see [MQTT persistent sessions](https://docs.aws.amazon.com/iot/latest/developerguide/mqtt-persistent-sessions.html) in the *AWS IoT Developer Guide*\.

 AWS IoT Greengrass uses the spooler system component \(the `GGCloudSpooler` Lambda function\) to create subscriptions that have AWS IoT as the source\.
 You can use the following `GGCloudSpooler` environment variable to configure persistent sessions\.
 + **GG\_CONFIG\_SUBSCRIPTION\_QUALITY**\.
 The quality of subscriptions that have AWS IoT as the source\.
 The following are valid values: